Jagoda-Kordas/Portfolio/README.md

 I am currently looking for job opportunities that will enable me to develop as a Tester.
 I am ready for new challenges.

 ## Projects
-Currently I am taking part in 3 testing projects conducting by [Cherry-IT](http://cherry-it.pl/).
+Currently I am taking part in 4 testing projects conducting by [Cherry-IT](http://cherry-it.pl/).
 I am doing exploratory tests for below applications:
 * ProteGO Safe
 * WHO - MyHealth
 * Naviko Crowdtesting
+* Taekwordo

 Moreover I am active on the uTest platform.